mustafamagdy/ecommerce/backend/tasks.md

   - call an endpoint with higher permission for 1 time operation
   - login as admin for some tenant
   - cancel payment/all payments for order
+  - permission can be scoped on specific data (like one cash box => all invoices to that cash box, or multiple subscriptions => can only manage those)
 - Subscriptions
   - ending notification
     - Tenant